NeoGranular/lanyon/_posts/2017-01-07-martial-god-chapter-01-71.md

 The eldest young master’s bride was not a girl from some trifling, small family, but from a family that equivalently constituted one of the three influential families of Tai Cang county alongside He family- the Cheng family.

  Cheng family took a massive hit to their reputation previous year, but as they say, a camel in dire straits is still bigger than a horse.
-Even He and Xu- the other two influential families dared to look down upon them.
+Even He and Xu- the other two influential families didn't dare to look down upon them.

 Manor’s entrance opened with a rumble, and a group of people walked out amidst pounding of drums and beating of gongs.